The owner of Two Hands Healing and Creative Arts, Andee Graves is a crochet designer, writer, artist and teacher.

 For example, applying geometric principles led to her mobius design, “Lace with a Twist Wrap,” published in Crochet!
 Magazine, March/April 2010.

-Andee recently retired after 10+ years as a licensed massage therapist to devote more time to her design and writing activities.
+Andee retired in 2010 after 10+ years as a licensed massage therapist to devote more time to her design and writing activities.
 She is a freelance health and wellness writer focusing on injury prevention, stress reduction and fertility.
 With 8+ years of experience in marketing and advertising for commercial and residential real estate firms, she utilizes her strong technical writing skills in developing and presenting clear and readable patterns.

 Design Philosophy and Interests